Outlander (TV series): Ratings

 The first eight episodes averaged more than 5.1 million multiplatform viewers.
 In July 2015, noting Outlander's strong ratings, its "vocal online fandom and a slew of think pieces tied to its feminist twists on the action genre", Josef Adalian of Vulture credited Outlander as one of the series responsible for Starz's increased success against competitors like Showtime.
 On February 11, 2020, cable provider Comcast moved Starz from its base cable packages to an a la carte option.
 This occurred five days before the premiere of season five.

 Accolades

 Prequel series

-In February 2022, it was reported that a prequel series was in works, with Matthew B. Roberts writing and executive producing.
+In February 2022, it was reported that a prequel series was being developed, with Matthew B. Roberts writing and executive producing.
 In May 2022, executive producer Maril Davis confirmed that the series would focus on the parents of Jamie Fraser.
-In August 2022, it was confirmed that the series will be titled Blood of My Blood.
+In August 2022, it was confirmed that the prequel series will be titled Blood of My Blood.
 In January 2023, Starz ordered a 10-episode first season.
+Outlander: Blood of My Blood premiered on August 8, 2025.
+In June 2025, the series was renewed for a second season, ahead of the show’s premiere.